KamilaWZ/Testing-Portfolio/README.md

 This repository includes my non-commercial testing projects and information about my testing skills.

 # About me
 I'm Kamila, a true quality assurance and software testing enthusiast.
 As I am familiar with the basics of Python, I started testing web applications, which resulted in non-commercial testing projects.
 My goal is to develop my testing and technical skills as well as gain knowledge about automated testing.
 Please find below documentation that I am working on both in Polish and English.
-Feel free to visit this repository regularly, as my latest projects can be found here! 🙂
+Feel free to visit this repository regularly, as my latest projects can be found here!

-# My current projects
+# My current projects  :star:

 Here, you can find my documentation for testing web applications located at https://iprzedszkole.progman.pl/.
 The app is an electronic system for kindergartens with a module for parents.
 I collected a plan of my tests, test scenarios, test cases, bug reports, and a report of my tests, as below:
 *  [Test plan](https://github.com/KamilaWZ/Testing-Portfolio/files/10343504/Plan.testow.pdf)